ionos-cloud/cluster-api-provider-ionoscloud/README.md

 ## Getting involved and contributing

 Are you interested in contributing to cluster-api-provider-ionoscloud?
-We maintainers and community would love your suggestions, contributions, and help!
+We, the maintainers and the community, would love your suggestions, contributions, and help!
 Also, the maintainers can be contacted at any time to learn more about how to get involved.